Country fact file

 Safety and security

 While much of the country is considered safe, India does have some disputed areas which many governments recommend against travelling to – many in the vicinity of the border with Pakistan.
 These areas include Kashmir, Jammu and Manipur, so always check the latest travel advice.
-The threat from terrorism is higher in these unstable regions, but attacks have also taken place in major cities in recent years, so vigilance is always recommended.
+The threat of terrorism is higher in these unstable regions, but attacks have also taken place in major cities in recent years, so vigilance is always recommended.

 Although most visits to India pass without incident, travellers should take the usual precautions to look after themselves – concealing valuables and avoiding travelling alone or at night.
-Women should be aware that India has an above average rate of sexually motivated offences, although such incidents are still relatively rare.
+Women should be aware that India has an above-average rate of sexually motivated offences, although such incidents are still relatively rare.

 System structure

 In India, school education is broken into two main levels: primary education (ages 6 to 14) and secondary education (ages 14 to 18) ahead of university education from 18 onwards.
-In theory, primary school education is compulsory and free for all children, but in practice it is estimated that a large number of children are enrolled in school at these ages but do not attend.
+In theory, primary school education is compulsory and free for all children, but in practice, it is estimated that a large number of children are enrolled in school at these ages but do not attend.
 Although many schools teach in English as well as Hindi, most foreign nationals prefer to send their children to private or international schools.
-Some employers in India will incentive international staff by offering to pay school fees for their children.
+Some employers in India will incentivise international staff by offering to pay school fees for their children.

 Academic year